 I did my research before I went and I knew I had to visit Lucky Dog Books.
 Guys!!!
 They did not disappoint and I spent a lovely morning perusing the book store.
 I was thankful for Uber that day because I walked away with a bag full of books.
 I’m so sad that they are so far away.
 Thank you Lucky Dog, for making this book lover so happy!

+Spending time walking through a city is always an important aspect of immersing yourself in your travels.
+I love to get out and stroll down the streets as if it were my own city, looking at the buildings and the different shops and getting a feel for it.
 I also happened to find myself walking down the same street where the police officers were killed in Dallas, and where the march and riots took place.
-That was a very surreal thing to realized.
+That was a very surreal thing to realize.
 And it was lovely to see this sign up as a reminder to thank those that put their lives on the line for us every day.

-This was one of the monuments and memorials to JFK, and a little sneak peek of my post that will talk ALLLLLLL about JFK and my experience seeing all the sites that had to do with him.
+This was one of the monuments and memorials to JFK, and a little sneakpeek of my post that will talk all about the JFK sites that I was able to visit.
 It was the most emotional part of my trip, and I am so glad that I got to experience it.

 Until then, I’ll leave you with this crazy giant eye in the middle of the city.
 It doesn’t belong to anything in particular.
 There’s no restaurant, hotel or public park.
-Its a strange, privately owned patch of grass with this giant eye in the middle of it.
-Stay weird Dallas!!
+It’s a strange, privately owned patch of grass with this giant eye in the middle of it.